FreeRTOS/FreeRTOS-Kernel/MISRA.md

         qualifier for the second parameter `ulBitsToClear` to specify that this parameter is not modified in the callback function.

+- MISRA C:2012 Rule 11.2: Conversions shall not be performed between a pointer to function and any other type.
+        This rule requires that a pointer to a function shall not be converted into or from a pointer to a function with a compatible type.
+        `pxSendCompletedCallback` and `pxReceiveCompletedCallback` are parameters to
+        `prvInitialiseNewStreamBuffer`.
+These two callback functions are not used when `configUSE_SB_COMPLETED_CALLBACK` is set to 0.

 ### MISRA configuration

 Copy below content to `misra.conf` to run Coverity on FreeRTOS-Kernel.